 On these carnivore diets, the Standard Carnivore Diet and the Lion, no plants in any form are consumed.
-People who consume plants or supplements containing plants or sugars of any sort may be on a unique diet, but they are most certainly not on a true carnivore diet and cannot expect the same metabolic results.
+People who consume plants or supplements containing plants or sugars of any sort may be on a unique diet, but they are not on a carnivore diet in the truest sense and cannot expect the same metabolic results.

 Dr. Clara P. Triane with Dr. Anthony Chaffee, M.D., The Plant Free MD